MrBarkemeyer/lsa-website/README.md

 Work in Progress

+# Project is built with vite React.

-The following are the Dependencies for the project(libraries used)
+# The following are the Dependencies for the project(libraries used)

 to fork the project, install either node package manager(npm) to install packages.